DMT-Services/GeoMagnetism/README.md

 ## Installation

-1. [Download](https://github.com/DMT-Services/GeoMagnetism/archive/GeoMagnetism.zip) the Latest release from gitHub.
+1. [Download](https://github.com/DMT-Services/GeoMagnetism/GeoMagnetism.cpp) the Latest release from gitHub.
-2. Unzip and modify the Folder name to "LinkedList" (Remove the '-version')
+2. Unzip and copy the GeoMagnetism folder
-3. Paste the modified folder on your Library folder (On your `Libraries` folder inside Sketchbooks or Arduino software).
+3. Paste the folder in your Library folder (On your `Libraries` folder inside Sketchbooks or Arduino software).
 4. Reopen the Arduino software.

 ### Version History